MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

    ![Screenshot of the Power BI Themes dropdown menu, highlighting Browse for themes.](media/desktop-report-themes/report-themes-08.png)

-   A window appears that lets you browse to the location of the JSON theme file.
+   A window appears that you can use to go to the JSON theme file.

-2. In the following image, holiday theme files are available.
+2. In the following image, you can see holiday theme files.
 See the sample selection of a holiday theme for March, *St Patricks Day.json*.

    ![Screenshot of the dialog listing Holiday theme JSON files.](media/desktop-report-themes/report-themes_4.png)